Try Before You Buy

 - A valid student I.D is required upon booking

 - Cutlery and crockery (kitchen utensils) is provided for the 1 week agreement and may be kept at no extra expense if you extend with a lease longer than 5 months with Atira.

 - The full 1 weeks rent must be paid before or upon check-in.

 - The terms and conditions must be agreed to upon check in these are available to be read here.

 - On day 6 of your stay, you will be contacted by one of our sales staff to check if you would like to proceed with a long-term lease.
-If you choose to continue you must sign a contract before the expiry of your trial to stay in the same room and recive the 1 weeks rent creditied to your new contract.
+If you choose to continue, you must sign a new contract before the expiry of your trial period.
+You will then receive the 1 weeks rent credited to your new contract.
 Your new contract can be with any available room type in the property.

 - This offer cannot be used in conjunction with any other Atira offer.

 - This deal is not transferable and is only redeemable by the person whose name is on the booking

-- The Try Before You Buy deal is only available for short term periods in studios only.
+- The Try Before You Buy deal is only available for short term periods in Studio apartments only.
 Whilst you are welcome to extend your short-term rental, a maximum period of 1 week will be refundable upon signing a 5 month or longer lease with Atira as a rent credit onto the new contract.